awsdocs/aws-cloudformation-user-guide/doc_source/cfn-console-add-tags.md

 If you create an Amazon SNS topic, you must specify a name and an email address, where stack event notifications are sent\.

 **Timeout**
-The number of minutes before stack creation times out\.
-If the stack could not be created before the time expires, creation fails due to timeout and the stack is rolled back\.
-By default, the stack creation never times out\.
+Specifies the amount of time, in minutes, that CloudFormation should allot before timing out stack creation operations\.
+If CloudFormation cannot create the entire stack in the time allotted, it fails the stack creation due to timeout and rolls back the stack\.
+By default, there is no timeout for stack creation\.
+However, individual resources may have their own timeouts based on the nature of the service they implement\.
+For example, if an individual resource in your stack times out, stack creation also times out even if the timeout you specified for stack creation has not yet been reached\.

 **Rollback on failure**
 Specifies whether the stack should be rolled back if stack creation fails\.
 Typically, you want to accept the default value of **Yes**\.
 Select **No** if you want the stack's state retained even if creation fails, such as when you are debugging a stack template\.